-Our data set refers to observations of one MCAO episode lasting for three days and to an MCAO that directly affected the Whaler's Bay Polynya.
-This brings up at least two aspects under which the data could be used in further studies.
-The first one belongs to the temporal and spatial variability of the MCAO episode from 4-7 March 2013.
-Second, the data could act as reference for investigations of MCAOs under an extreme scenario of springtime Arctic sea ice cover north of Svalbard.
-Thus, the data may be useful for micro- and mesoscale process-oriented modelling approaches (as, e.g., in Lüpkes and Schlünzen, 1996; Gryschka et al., 2008, 2014; Chechin et al., 2013) as well as for larger scale projections that assume such an extremely low ice concentration north of Svalbard as observed during STABLE.
+Our data set refers to observations of one MCAO episode lasting for 3 d and to an MCAO that directly affected the Whaler's Bay polynya.
+This tenders at least two possible uses for these data in further studies: (1) they could be utilised for the exploration of the temporal and spatial variability of the MCAO episode from 4 to 7 March 2013, and (2) the data could act as a reference for investigations of MCAOs under an extremely small springtime Arctic sea ice cover north of Svalbard.
+Thus, the data may be useful for microand mesoscale process-oriented modelling approaches (as in work such as Lüpkes and Schlünzen, 1996; Gryschka et al., 2008; Gryschka et al., 2014; and Chechin et al., 2013) as well as for larger-scale projections that assume an extremely low ice concentration north of Svalbard such as that observed during STABLE.

-Altogether, the data set we presented here consists of reliable and highly resolved atmospheric measurements of temperature, humidity, wind, and pressure.
+Altogether, the data set that we presented here consists of reliable and highly resolved atmospheric measurements of temperature, humidity, wind, and pressure.
 It provides a detailed representation of the vertical structure of the lower troposphere inside and above the evolving boundary layers during the MCAOs.
-Thus, it might serve as a valuable reference for comparisons with other observational data as well as for validation of model simulation results for such events of polar airmass transformations.
+Thus, it might serve as a valuable reference for comparisons with other observational data as well as for the validation of model simulation results for such polar air mass transformation events.